 Date Leader

 Termly theme

-,

 Main teaching point

-Main teaching point

-Was the main teaching point developed clear ly?
+Was the main teaching point developed clearly?

-Was there evidence that the children had und derstood?
+Was there evidence that the students had understood?

-was there evidence that the simulation had and 201310001

-Was the content and language used age-appr opriate?
+Was the content and language used age-appropriate?

-Were those attending worship actively involv ed and responsive?
+Were those attending worship actively involved and responsive?

-Did the hymn, story, prayers and reflection su upport the main teaching point?
+Did the hymn, story, prayers and reflection support the main teaching point?

-Did the Hymn, story, prayers and reflection st apport the main teaching point:

 Any suggestions for improvement

-Name of evaluator

-Position held in school
+Name of evaluator Position held in school

-3.5 OBSERVATION PROFORMA FOR AN IN-DEPTH EVALUATION OF COLLECTIVE WORSHIP To be used as part of a whole school evaluation of collective worship OBSERVATION PROFORMA FOR AN INDEPTH EVALUATION ACT OF COLLECTIVE WORSHIP School: Worship Leader: Date: Type of Act of collective worship: Timing of the act of collective worship: Desired Learning Outcome: Readiness to begin the act of collective worship Comments/Observations Is there any planning documentation available? (e.g. planning docs, records etc) Do children enter in an orderly fashion?
+3.5 OBSERVATION PROFORMA FOR AN IN-DEPTH EVALUATION OF COLLECTIVE WORSHIP

+To be used as part of a whole school evaluat ION PROFORMA FOR AN INDEPTH EVALUAT School: -

+Type of Act of collective worship: Timing of the act of collective worship:

+Desired Learning Outcome:

+Readiness to b egin the act of collective worship Comments/Observations

+Is there any planning documentation

+available? (e.g. planning docs, records etc)

+Do students enter in an orderly fashion?

 Are expectations of behaviour very high?

 Is there a focal point for worship?

-Is there is an effective use of music or other on entering and leaving?(e.g. art) Does the act of collective worship start on time?
-Does the atmosphere of the room aid or hinder the act of collective worship?
-During the act of collective worship Is there a thought provoking theme which is introduced well and challenges the children's thinking?
-Are all children engaged in the worship throughout?
-Is an atmosphere conducive to worship and reflection maintained throughout?
-Are visitors an integral part of the worship and do they maintain high standards and expectations?
-Is there is a clear focus for reflection, prayer, silence etc?
-Does the worship content provide any opportunity for children's spiritual, social, moral and cultural development?
-Do children plan, organize and deliver the worship in any way?
+Is there is an effective use of music or other

+on entering and leaving?(e.g. art)

+Does the act of collective worship start on

+time?

+Does the atmosphere of the room aid or

+hinder the act of collective worship?

+During the act of collective worship

+Is there a thought provoking theme which

+is introduced well and challenges the

+students' thinking?

+Are all students engaged in the worship

+throughout?

+Is an atmosphere conducive to worship

+and reflection maintained throughout?

+Are visitors an integral part of the worship

+and do they maintain high standards and

+expectations?

+Is there is a clear focus for reflection,

+prayer, silence etc?

+Does the worship content provide any

+opportunity for students' spiritual, social,

+moral and cultural development?

+Do students plan, organize and deliver the

+worship in any way?

 Do staff members take/attend worship?

 Do they model appropriate behaviour?
-Is there any children's response to the content visible that indicates respect for other people's beliefs and cultures encountered during worship? etc Are children from different faith backgrounds catered for within the content of act of collective worship?
-Are any children withdrawn from worship and how are they catered for?

-Ending the act of collective worship
+Is there any students' response to the

+content visible that indicates respect for

+other people's beliefs and cultures

+encountered during worship? etc

+Are students from different faith

+backgrounds catered for within the

-Is the act of collective worship ended in an
+content of act of collective worship?

-appropriate manner and do children leave

-the room in an orderly fashion?

-General Aspec ts of Worship

-Are children positive about worship
+Are any students withdrawn from worship

+and how are they catered for?

-provided by the school?
-Do they make a
+Ending the act of collective worship Is the act of collective worship ended in an appropriate manner and do students leave in an orderly fashion?
+General Aspects of Worship Are students positive about worship provided by the school?
+Do they make a response?

-response?